dwjoyce/pythonbook/Going loopy.rst

 3. Modify your hundred.py program so that the loops count up or down in steps of 5, not 1.
 Run it again to check that it works as expected.

 4. Write a program using the ``turtle`` module that asks the user how many sides to draw, converts it into an integer, and then uses turtle to draw a shape with that number of sides.
-You will have to work out the angle by dividing 360 degrees by the number of sides.
+You will have to work out the angle by dividing 360 degrees by the number of sides when turning the turtle to the left or right.

 Things to remember
 ------------------